-I can’t think of a dish that is more emblematic of Quito than Locro de Papas or Potato Soup
+I can’t think of a dish that is more emblematic of Quito than Locro de Papa or Potato Soup.

 Locro de Papas was also the first soup I’ve eaten that included chunks of cheese and slices of avocado.
 At first, the combination threw me.
 I couldn’t imagine the flavors blending very well, especially the creamy avocado with the creamy soup.
 But was I ever wrong.
 I am now tempted to add avocado to many more soup dishes as the combination is divine!

 - 3 pounds Papa Chola or Russet Potatoes